cisco7507/LangId-mr/Readme.md

 }
 ```

+**Field Descriptions:**
+- `name`: Node identifier (from cluster config)
+- `up`: Boolean indicating if node is currently reachable
+- `jobs_owned_total`: Cumulative jobs created by this node
+- `jobs_active`: Current number of queued/running jobs on this node
+- `jobs_submitted_as_target`: Total jobs that were routed to this node by the scheduler
+- `last_health_ts`: Unix timestamp of last successful health check (null if never seen)

 ### UI Integration

-The dashboard includes a "Cluster Health and Load" card that visualizes this data:
+The dashboard includes a "Cluster Health and Load" card that visualizes metrics data:

 ```text
 +---------------------------------------------------------------+